Our program is enhanced by offering the resident several areas of subspecialty concentration, including the following:

-Our General Surgery Residency Program includes rotations at Allegheny General Hospital, West Penn Hospital, Forbes Hospital, Allegheny Valley Hospital, Jefferson Hospital and UPMC Children's Hospital.
+Our General Surgery Residency Program includes rotations at Allegheny General Hospital, West Penn Hospital, Forbes Hospital, Jefferson Hospital, Wexford Hospital, and UPMC Children's Hospital.
 Surgical capabilities include:

 Allegheny General Hospital - 23 main operating rooms and integrated minimally invasive suite, 4 specialized operating rooms, and 7 Ambulatory Surgery Center operating rooms; 24-bed surgical/trauma intensive care unit, 32-bed cardiothoracic intensive care unit, and 32-bed neurosurgical intensive care unit.
 The hospital was first in the state to open a dedicated trauma ICU and is a Level I Regional Resource Center for Trauma that annually admits more than 2,000 patients to the Division of Trauma Surgery.
 Our air ambulance service, LifeFlight, introduced in 1978, was the first aeromedical emergency transport system in the northeastern United States.
 Five LifeFlight helicopters transport more than 200 patients per month within a 150-mile radius of Pittsburgh.